-Pay for Performance.
+Pay for Performance

-We reward the named executive officers for attaining established Company and individual goals.
-The attainment of these goals requires the named executive officer to dedicate his or her time, effort, skills and business experience to the long-term success of the Company and the maximization of shareholder value.
-A significant portion of the named executive officers' compensation is based both on Company and individual performance, and our executive compensation program is designed to reward both short-term and long-term performance.
-Short-term performance of our named executive officers is principally rewarded through annual cash incentives that reflect the achievement of corporate goals and, with respect to named executive officers other than our President and CEO, individual goals.
-Long-term performance of our named executive officers is largely rewarded through stock option and RSU awards that are eligible to vest based on continued service and have a value tied to share price appreciation.
-Beginning in 2022, we restructured our long-term incentive executive compensation program to include performance-based restricted stock units ("PSUs") that will promote the achievement of key milestones that may only be achieved over a time period of longer than one year, and put at risk a portion of the long-term incentive compensation of our named executive officers if these milestones are not achieved.
+We reward each NEO for attaining established Company and individual goals.
+The attainment of these goals requires the NEO to dedicate his or her time, effort, skills and business experience to the long-term success of the Company and the maximization of shareholder value.
+A significant portion of the NEOs' compensation is based both on Company and individual performance, and our executive compensation program is designed to reward both short-term and long-term performance.
+Short-term performance of our NEOs is principally rewarded through annual cash incentives that reflect the achievement of corporate goals and, with respect to NEOs other than our CEO, individual goals.
+Long-term performance of our NEOs is largely rewarded through stock option and RSU awards that are eligible to vest based on continued service and have a value tied to share price appreciation.
+In addition, an incremental award of PSUs was made in 2022 to align a select group of senior leaders, including our NEOs, and retain them through a critical period for the Company in relation to the brensocatib clinical trials.
+The vesting of these awards is subject to robust goals based on the achievement of key milestones within a defined window, and a total shareholder return ("TSR") assessment relative to the Nasdaq Biotechnology Index (the "Nasdaq Biotech Index").
+If the milestone conditions are not achieved, if TSR is negative or below the 25th percentile relative to the Nasdaq Biotech Index constituents, or if an executive does not remain in continuous employment for a defined period, no PSUs will vest.
+This further aligns the compensation of our executives with the performance of the Company, and our success in unlocking long-term value for our shareholders in a timely manner.
+Further details on the PSUs can be found in "2022 Performance-Based Restricted Stock Units."

-Pay Competitively to Attract and Retain Skilled Executive Officers.
+Pay Competitively to Attract and Retain Skilled Executive Officers

 Our executive compensation program is designed to allow the Company to attract and retain individuals whose skills are critical to the current and long-term success of the Company.
-Because competition for top talent is intense in our industry, retention is a key objective of our executive compensation program.
+Because competition for top talent is intense in our industry, institutional knowledge is of material value, and loss of critical talent can be highly disruptive, retention is a key objective of our executive compensation program.
 The compensation program is designed to appropriately compensate our executive officers for the success of the Company from a competitive standpoint, so that they remain with the Company and continue to contribute to the Company's long-term success.
-We seek to achieve this objective by granting equity in a combination of stock options and RSU awards that vest based on continued service and, beginning in 2022, where appropriate, PSU awards that vest based on both achievement of key milestones and continued service.
+We seek to achieve this objective by setting target compensation levels appropriately relative to market, granting equity that vests based on continued service, and, in respect of the PSU awards, the additional achievement of performance milestones.
+Stock options further enhance retention given their alignment with long-term stock price performance, and provisions that reduce exercise periods to no longer than three months on separation.